Do you want to have an activity that you and your kids can do together?

 If you want to give your child the same experience, Yellow Dog Flyfishing Adventures has several family trips we book and recommend.
 Here are a few blog articles for you to check out and help you brainstorm:

-We look forward to hearing from you and take a kid fishing!
+We look forward to hearing from you and taking a kid fishing!